TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/RestrictionBuilder/Index.rst

 --------

 If you want to apply one or more restrictions to only one table, that is possible as follows.
-Let's say you have content in the :sql:`tt_content` table with a relation to categories.
+Let us say you have content in the :sql:`tt_content` table with a relation to categories.
 Now you want to get all records with their categories except those that are hidden.
 In this case, the hidden restriction should apply only to the :sql:`tt_content` table, not to the :sql:`sys_category`